What Do Those Plumbing Noises Mean?

 - Faulty Septic Tank – When your septic tank is full or clogged there is less space for air.
 This could be why your toilet is gurgling, and this particular problem can later turn into a septic tank overflow.

 Popping From Your Water Heater

 That popping noise probably means there’s sediment at the bottom of your water heater tank — in which case your water heater is in need for a good flush.
-You can either flush your tank yourself or call Corley to have a professional plumber take care of this for you.
+You can either flush your tank yourself or call Corley to have one of our professional plumbers in Greenville, SC take care of this for you.
 Not sure what sediment is?
 Sediment is loose minerals within water that settle to the bottom of the tank.
 While it’s not bad for water to have minerals, the buildup is not good for your water heater.